How to Become a Forest and Conservation Workers in Ohio

 Obtain Ohio licensure or certification

 Ohio may require specific licensing or professional certification for forest and conservation workerss.
-Requirements vary by state — contact the Ohio Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Ohio Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Ohio

-Ohio employs 80 forest and conservation workers.
+Ohio employs 160 forest and conservation workers.
+The highest concentrations are in Cleveland and Columbus.

 Forest and Conservation Workers salary range in Ohio